freenas/freenas-docs/userguide/system.rst

 Manual update file names end with :file:`manual-update-unsigned.tar`.
 Use :guilabel:`Browse` to locate the downloaded manual update file.
-Set :guilabel:`Reboot After Update` to reboot the system immediately after the update is installed.
-Finally, click :guilabel:`APPLY UPDATE` to begin the update.
+Set :guilabel:`Reboot After Update` to reboot the system after the update has been installed.
+Click :guilabel:`APPLY UPDATE` to begin the update.
 A progress dialog is displayed during the update. **Do not** interrupt the update.